Norms in sinogram space and stability estimates for the Radon transform

 \end{proof}

 The estimate \eqref{ssyy} is, of course, only relevant when the left-hand side is positive, that is, for sets $\Omega$ not too far off from a spherical shape.
-This estimate does not require convexity.
+Note that this estimate does not require convexity.
 Finally, we show a lower bound for nonnegative functions with convex upper level sets and two axis of symmetry.

 \begin{theorem} Let $f : \R^2 \to \R$ be nonnegative with convex upper level sets and having two (orthogonal) axes of symmetry.
 Then there is a constant $C$ such that

 \end{theorem} \begin{proof} Without loss of generality, we assume the $x$ and $y$ axis to be axes of symmetry, i.e., $f(x,y) = f(-x,y)$ and $f(x,y) = f(x,-y)$.
 Let $\theta = (0,1)$ be the $y$-direction and $\theta^\bot$ the $x$-direction.
 We have $ Rf(y,\theta) = \int_{\R} f(x,y) dx $ and $Rf(x,\theta^\bot) = \int_{\R} f(x,y)\,dy$.
 Note that $Rf(y,\theta)$ and $Rf(x,\theta^\bot)$ as functions of $y$ and $x$, respectively, have (by convexity and symmetry) convex centered level sets, thus intervals.
 In particular, $0$ is contained in all nonempty level sets, thus